ambrazhei/aweCSSome/README.md

 * Opera
 * Safari

-We support only fresh browsers to keep components code clean and performance.
+We support only fresh browsers to keep our components' code clean and provide high performance.

 The browserlist config is provided.